-Metaphysics and methodology Returning for a moment to the parallels between Kant's concepts of pure reason and a non-religious concept of brahman, we face in both cases ideas that exceed the reach of ordinary human knowledge and insofar are bound to remain problematic; at the same time, again in both cases, we recognize that reasonable thought cannot do without some ideas of this kind.
-Both can therefore also provide impetus for a more than merely superficial critique of knowledge.
-For example, as we found in our earlier discussion of Kant's understanding of general ideas (see Ulrich, 2014a, "Third intermediate reflection"), we cannot think of a series of conditions that would explain any specific phenomenon of interest, without also thinking of an ultimate, unconditioned condition.
+As a second, more specific example, we may think of Kant's notion of general ideas of reason: it seems to me that there are striking parallels between their methodological significance and that of a non-religious concept of "brahman."
+In both cases we face ideas that exceed the reach of ordinary human knowledge and which insofar are bound to remain problematic; at the same time, in both cases we also recognize that reasonable thought cannot do without them.
+As we found in our earlier discussion of Kant's understanding of general ideas (see Ulrich, 2014a, "Third intermediate reflection"), we cannot think of a series of conditions that would explain any specific phenomenon of interest, without also thinking of an ultimate, unconditioned condition.
 As Kant (1787, B444) puts it, "for a given conditioned, the whole series of conditions subordinated to each other is likewise given"; but that "whole series" (i.e., totality) of conditions is itself unconditioned, as otherwise it would depend on some further condition and thus could not furnish a complete explanation (cf. 1787, B379, B383f, B444 and B445n).
-In short, explanations that really explain anything will always reach beyond the experiential world of conditioned phenomena.
-Of necessity they include general ideas that refer us to some unconditioned whole of conditions, which is what Kant means by pure concepts of reason.
+Explanations that really explain anything will always reach beyond the experiential world of conditioned phenomena; of necessity they include general ideas that refer us to some unconditioned whole of conditions, which is what Kant means by pure concepts of reason.
 "Concepts of reason contain the unconditioned."
-(1787, B367).
-Likewise, in the Upanishads, when brahman is said to stand for the "ground of all being" or "source from which all created things emanate" (Monier-Williams, 1899, p.
+(1787, B367) Likewise, in the Upanishads, when brahman is said to stand for the "ground of all being" or "source from which all created things emanate" (Monier-Williams, 1899, p.
 738), or is described as the "one," "ultimate" and "absolute" (i.e., unconditioned) reality that lies behind people's multiple realities, such a notion amounts no less to an unavoidable idea of reason than does Kant's notion of a totality of conditions that is itself unconditioned.

-Metaphysics and methodology are close siblings here.
-The methodological significance of brahman for the practice of reason shines through in many metaphysical characterizations, both in the Upanishads themselves and in the secondary literature.
+Metaphysics and methodology The methodological significance of brahman for the practice of reason shines through in many metaphysical characterizations, both in the Upanishads themselves and in the secondary literature.
 As an illustration from the Upanishads, there is this famous prayer in the Brihadaranyaka Upanishad in which the devotee seeks guidance on the search for reality and self-realization:

 Lead me from the unreal to the real!

 Lead me from darkness to light!

 Lead me from death to immortality!

 (Brihadaranyaka Upanishad, 1.3.28, as transl. by Müller and Navlakha, 2000, p.
 76, similarly Olivelle, 1996, p.
 12f)

-That is to say, truth is not of this world; reality is not to be found in the phenomenal world.
+That is to say, truth is not of this world; an enlightened notion of reality is not to be found in the phenomenal world alone.
 Our human "real world" is deceptive, a source of darkness rather than light.
 It obscures rather than illuminates that basic source of insight that is called brahman and which is the only reliable source of orientation for proper thought and action.